kurmasz-assignments/cis343-connect4-scheme/README.md

 You must use a Test Driven Development (TDD) workflow.
 If done well, your system tests from the C version of Connect 4 should also work for this project.

 ## Submission

-When your initial tests are complete, check in your code with "[Check Tests]" in the commit message.

 When your project is complete (has a complete set of tests, has a working game, passes my automated tests, and is well-formatted and well-documented), check in your code with "[Grade Me]" in the commit message.